-Click Mirror.
+6. Click Mirror.

-If the initialization is successful, a verification message appears on the screen.
-If not, an error message appears.
+If the initialization is successful, Content Server displays a confirmation message; otherwise, an error message is displayed.

-Based on the sites that you selected in step 4, appropriate rows from the Publication, SitePlanTree, and AssetType tables are copied to the destination.
+Based on the sites that you selected in step 4, the corresponding rows from the Publication, SitePlanTree, and AssetType tables are copied to the destination.

-Additionally, all the rows in the tables that you specified as Auxiliary Tables are copied to the destination.
+Additionally, all the rows in the tables that you specified as auxiliary tables are copied to the destination.

-You can also initialize the target destination in the Publish Console.
-Click the Publishing button from the main toolbar.
-In the Publish Console, select your mirror destination from the drop-down list and then click Select Destination.
+You can also initialize the target destination from the Publish Console:

+- 1. In the button bar, click Publishing. - 2.
+In the Publish Console, select your mirror destination from the drop-down list and then click Select Destination. - 3.
 Click the Create Site on Target button.
 This creates the basic site information on the destination system.

-Step 6 (Mirror to Server): Configure the Mirror Destination
+Step 7: Configure the Mirror Destination

 Now you need to configure the data that will be on your target destination.
 This configuration will vary depending on the purpose of the target destination.
 For example, if the target destination is strictly a delivery machine, it makes sense to only include asset types when mirroring.
-Before proceeding with configuring the destination, you may find it helpful to refer to "Migrating a Site from One System to Another System," on page 264.
+Before proceeding with configuring the destination, you may find it helpful to refer to "Migrating a Site from One System to Another," on page 282.

-- 1. In the Content Server interface on the source system, in the Admin tab, expand the Sites node.
-Then, double-click one of the sites whose data you want to publish on the target destination. - 2.
-In Publish Destinations (near the bottom of the screen), click Mirror site configuration for xxx, where xxx is the target destination.
+- 1. In the in the Admin tab on the source system, expand Sites and double-click the site whose data you want to publish on the target destination. - 2.
+In Publish Destinations (near the bottom of the screen), click Mirror site configuration for destination, where destination is the target destination.